-The engine run time can be extended by 15 minutes, for a total of 30 minutes, if during the first 15 minutes Steps 1 and 2 are repeated while the engine is still running.
+The engine run time can also be extended by another 15 minutes, if during the first 15 minutes Steps 1-3 are repeated while the engine is still running.
 An extension can be requested, 30 seconds after starting.
+This provides a total of 30 minutes.
+The remote start can only be extended once.